AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing items/Images.md

 -   Public images that run other operating systems are free of charge. |
 |Custom image|Custom images are created from instances or snapshots, or imported from your local device.
 The billing involves the following two parts:

 -   Snapshot fee: A snapshot is automatically generated when you create a custom image.
 You are charged for the snapshot if you retain the custom image.
 The snapshot is billed based on the storage space it occupies.
-For more information, see[Snapshot billing](/intl.en-US/Pricing/Billing items/Snapshot billing.md).
+For more information, see [Snapshot](/intl.en-US/Pricing/Billing items/Snapshot billing.md).
--   Image fee: If you use a custom image derived from a paid image, you are still be charged for the source paid image.
+-   Image fee: If you use a custom image derived from a paid image, you are still charged for the source paid image.

+**Note:** If the custom image is an imported custom image of a Windows operating system, you are charged based on the system license type.
+If the license type is Aliyun or Auto, you are charged for the image.
+If the license type is BYOL, you are not charged for the image.
+For more information about license types, see the "What kinds of licenses can be used when I import custom images?" section in [Image FAQ](/intl.en-US/Images/Image FAQ.md).

 For example, assume that Instance A is created from Paid Image A. You create a custom image from Instance A and then you create an instance from the custom image.
 You must pay for Paid Image A in addition to the snapshot fee. |
 |Shared image|Shared images are shared with you by other Alibaba Cloud accounts.
 If a shared image is derived from a paid image, you are charged for the source paid image when you use the shared image.

-For example, assume that you use a paid image that is shared with you by another user to create an instance.
+For example, assume that you use a paid image that is shared with you by another Alibaba Cloud account to create an instance.
 You must pay for the source paid image. |
 |Alibaba Cloud Marketplace image|Alibaba Cloud Marketplace images are provided by independent software vendors \(ISVs\).
 The prices are shown on the buy page of Alibaba Cloud Marketplace images.|

 ## Billing methods